 - Myths often try to explain how things came to be in the world.
-What does this myth attempt to explain? (how humans and animals were created; how evil and sorrow came into the world) - What is created in this myth? (humans and animals) - What is released from the box in this myth? (evil and sorrow)
+What does this myth attempt to explain?
+(This myth attempts to explain how humans and animals were created and how evil and sorrow came into this world.) - What is created in this myth?
+(Humans and animals are created in this myth.) - What is released from the box in this myth?
+(Evil and sorrow are released from the box in this myth.)

-Show Image 2A-1: Prometheus and Epimetheus creating
+Show image 2A-1: Prometheus and Epimetheus creating

 - 1. Literal.
 According to Greek mythology, who made the first mortal creatures?
-(Prometheus made humans/men, Epimetheus made all other animals) - 2.
-Literal.
+(Prometheus made humans/men; Epimetheus made all other animals.) - 2.
+Inferential.
 Prometheus steals fire for humans so they can prove themselves to Zeus.
-What punishments for stealing the fire does Zeus deliver? (he chains Prometheus to a mountain and has an eagle peck at him; he sends Pandora with a closed box filled with unpleasant things to the humans) - Literal.
+What punishments for stealing the fire does Zeus deliver?
+(He chains Prometheus to a mountain and has an eagle peck at him; he sends Pandora with a closed box filled with unpleasant things to the humans.) - Literal.
 What does Zeus do to punish the humans?
 (He sends Pandora with a closed box filled with unpleasant things.)

-Show Image 2A-8: Pandora opening the box
+Show image 2A-8: Pandora opening the box